HabedyOmid/Backbone/wp-content/plugins/acf-extended/readme.txt

 * Controls: Inline Layout Title Edition
 * Controls: Copy, Paste & Duplicate Layouts on the fly
 * Controls: Copy & Paste all layouts on the fly
-* Stylised Button: Add style to 'Add Row'
+* Stylised Button: Add style to 'Add Row' button
 * Hide Empty Message: Hide the native Flexible Content 'Empty' message
 * Empty Message: Change the native Flexible Content 'Click the Add Row button below...' message
 * Layouts Thumbnails: Add thumbnails for each layout in the layout selection